 The Granary

-The extensive breakfast menu is served from 8am daily, with lighter options such freshly-baked pastries, almond milk-soaked oats with berries and coconut yoghurt or five grain and honey granola with gooseberry curd and hung yoghurt.
-We particularly love the more filling options, including baked eggs with spicy chickpeas, their Full English, steak and eggs or Persian-style omelette.
+The extensive breakfast menu is served from 9am daily, with lighter options such as freshly-baked pastries, chia seed pudding with nuts and berries, or granola with fruit compote and Greek yoghurt.
+We particularly love the more filling options, including baked eggs with white beans, their Full English, Persian-style omelette, or breakfast buns.

 Image - The Granary